zhenjl/zen31/content/blog/golang-from-a-non-programmers-perspective.md

 > Downvoted because I dislike this pattern of learning a new language and then immediately publishing performance data about it, before you know how to write idiomatic or performant code in it.

 **Ouch!!** As a new Go developer, this is not the response I expected.
 In the end though, the commenter also pointed out something that helped me improve the performance of the implementation.
-(It was also then I realized how important it is to reduce the number of allocation in order to reduce the Go GC pressure.)
+I was grateful for that.
+It was also then I realized how important it is to reduce the number of allocation in order to reduce the Go GC pressure.

+In hindsight, the comment has a very valid point.
 I can understand why some developers would feel annoyed about benchmarks from people who have no idea on what they are doing.
 Regardless, being nice is not a bad thing.
 Saying things like "WTF is wrong with you" (not related to the bloom filter post) will only push new developers away.

 I quickly got over the sting because I am just too old to care about what others think I should or should not do.
 I continued my learning process by writing and optimizing Go packages, and posting the results in my blog.
 In fact, the [Go vs Java: Decoding Billions of Integers Per Second](http://zhen.org/blog/go-vs-java-decoding-billions-of-integers-per-second/) post has many of the optimization techniques I tried to increase the performance of Go programs.